Skyscraping Notation Glossary

 Note: This article is currently unfinished.

-Recommended reading: Skyling
+Recommended reading: Skylining

 There’s many ways we can think of the relationship between clues and lane peaks when skylining.
 One way I quite like is to visualise the clues firing ‘lasers’, and the lane peaks trying to find a ‘safe spot’ where they aren’t hit.